A featherectomy

 My RSN Certificate Canvaswork has been dragging on for three years and counting, I have three workshops and a six-week course to prepare for, and a magazine deadline is looming, so obviously what I urgently needed to do was go on a two-day class to learn shadow work!

 When the RSN’s International Summer School programme went up on their website, I had a lovely browse without any intention of actually going on one of these courses.
 For one thing, they don’t teach these at their Rugby branch anymore and I don’t really like online classes (except for the self-paced ones), so it would mean travel and accommodation on top of the not inconsiderable cost of the class itself.
-Moreover, although some of the projects were gorgeous and I would have loved to stitched them, the ones I liked were all in techniques that I’ve had a good bit of experience in already.
-But them I came across Anita Harrison’s shadow work class, which was illustrated with a rather tantalisingly incomplete picture of the project and a sketch-plus-materials.
+Moreover, although some of the projects were gorgeous and I would have loved to stitch them, the ones I liked were all in techniques that I’ve had a good bit of experience in already.
+But then I came across Anita Harrison’s shadow work class, which was illustrated with a rather tantalisingly incomplete picture of the project and a sketch-plus-materials.
 I’d never done shadow work before.
 And I like lilies of the valley.
 I succumbed.

 The shadow work class design